RandyQuim/AppointmentScheduling/README.md

 # AppointmentScheduling
-Appointment scheduling and look up for doctors/patients
+Appointment scheduling and look up for doctors/patients.
+This is a side project for exploring c++ language and practice.